 Have you made mistakes?
 Sure.
 Did something dishonest?
-Probably.
+Possibly.
 Maybe you intentionally hurt your mother’s feelings or told a friend you already had plans when you didn’t.

-Let’s go bigger: Perhaps you “relocated” some extra office supplies to your home office or parked in the handicap spot to “just run in quickly.”
+Let’s go bigger: Perhaps you “relocated” some extra office supplies to your home office or parked in the handicap spot to “run in quickly.”

-Let’s go bigger still: Maybe you ran over your neighbor’s cat because you blew a stop sign or hit someone’s car and drove away without a note.
+Let’s go bigger still: Maybe you misrepresented your tax deductibles or dented someone’s car and drove away without a note.

 We all commit acts that likely bring regret, or at least a tinge of shame.
 Typically, we learn from our wrongs and vow to not do them again.